-This is the seventh in a series of blog posts focused on essential book marketing topics for self-published authors in our campaign, 2021: The Year To Find Your Readers.
+This is the sixth in a series of blog posts focused on essential book marketing topics for self-published authors in our campaign, 2021: The Year To Find Your Readers.
 These posts will cover topics in two categories:

 1. 100 days before publish.
 Tasks to accomplish while your book is still in production.

 2. 100 days after publish.
 The latest and greatest book marketing tactics for self-published authors.

 Two weeks ago, I posted 10 “Do’s” for authors to ensure a successful book launch.
 Now it’s time to address the flip side — the important “Don’ts” — that self-published authors need to be mindful of as you plan your event.

 I’m happy to report that few book launches ever truly “fail.”
 Still it’s useful to point out ways you can avoiding sabotaging your book launch efforts by eliminating these common mistakes.

 1. Don’t rush your launch

 This old maxim sounds like something my fellow Philadelphian Ben Franklin would say.
 And yet, this truism goes back to 190 BC.

 “Haste makes waste” is how it goes.
 For authors, these are words to live by when it comes to the run-up and publishing of your book.